Senior Advisory Council

 Visual Culture: Urban Studies

 The research focus on multi disciplinary areas like studies on South Asian Cities, photography, and documentaries.
-At present “Art of the Lake,” “Four Gray Walls and Four Gray Towers” are going to be released after the COVID-19 crisis is over.
+At present, a documentary “Art of the Lake: Art and City” is complete.
+Prof. Arun Gupto, Dr. Shreyashi Nandy Chettri, Renuka Khatiwada are the member of the research team of Comparative City Studies.